Nigel Sinclair

-Nigel Sinclair, CBE (born 31 March 1948) is a Scottish producer of Hollywood films.
+Nigel Sinclair, CBE (born 31 March 1948) is a British producer of Hollywood films.

 Early life

 Sinclair was born in Corbridge, Northumberland, England.
 His family moved to Galloway, in southwest Scotland, a few years later where he grew up.
 He went to boarding school at Monkton Combe School in England.
 In 1966, he attended Gonville and Caius College, Cambridge, graduating in 1969.
 After a short stint working as a researcher for the Department of Criminology, University of Cambridge, he qualified as a lawyer with the London firm then known as Denton, Hall and Burgin.
 He practiced law in London and subsequently in the Middle East until 1980.

-In 1979/1980, Sinclair attended Columbia University School of Law in New York and obtained a LAM in International Legal Studies, and qualified for the State Bar of California.
+Sinclair attended Columbia University School of Law in New York and obtained a LAM in International Legal Studies, and qualified for the State Bar of California.
 In 1989, Sinclair founded his own firm, Sinclair Tennenbaum & Co., in Los Angeles.
 He practiced entertainment law until he retired from that practice in 1996 to found Intermedia with Guy East.

 Film career

 In 2014, Sinclair founded documentary, television and film company White Horse Pictures alongside East with partners Nicholas Ferrall, Cassidy Hartmann and Jeanne Elfant Festa.
 With White Horse Pictures, Sinclair has produced a series acclaimed documentaries, including Ron Howard's The Beatles: Eight Days A Week - The Touring Years and Pavarotti, The Apollo (exec) directed by Roger Ross Williams, The Bee Gees: How Can You Mend a Broken Heart directed by Frank Marshall, and Amy Poehler's documentary directorial debut Lucy and Desi.
+In 2026, it was announced that Sinclair's directorial debut, a documentary on Pete Townshend of The Who entitled Pete Townshend: Behind Blue Eyes, would have its world premiere at the 53rd edition of the Telluride Film Festival.
+The film was co-directed with Frank Marshall.

 Prior to launching White Horse Pictures, Sinclair was the CEO and co-chairman of Exclusive Media, a global independent film company that financed, produced and globally distributed feature films and documentaries.
-With Exclusive, Sinclair produced Parkland, starring Zac Efron, Billy Bob Thornton and Paul Giamatti; Snitch, starring Dwayne Johnson; and End of Watch, starring Jake Gyllenhaal, Michael Peña, Anna Kendrick and America Ferrera.
+With Exclusive, Sinclair produced Parkland and End of Watch.

-In addition, Sinclair was executive producer on Ron Howard's epic action-thriller Rush, set in the spectacular world of Formula 1 auto racing.
+In addition, Sinclair was executive producer on Ron Howard's epic action-thriller Rush, set in the world of Formula 1 auto racing.
 Along with Michael Shevloff and Paul Crowder, Sinclair also produced the documentary 1, the authorized history of Formula 1.

-At White Horse, Sinclair's latest productions include a feature adaptation of Conn Iggulden's Emperor series about Julius Caesar's early years and a biopic about The Who drummer Keith Moon.
-The latter of the two projects will be produced with Exclusive.

 Previously, Sinclair served as executive producer on George Clooney's The Ides of March, nominated for an Academy Award for Best Original Screenplay, and the Academy Award-winning documentary feature Undefeated, produced by Exclusive Media's documentary production arm Spitfire Pictures.
 Sinclair also served as an executive producer on the Hammer Films production and box-office hit The Woman in Black, starring Daniel Radcliffe.